Top Oracle SOA Admin Interview Questions and Answers

 Ans:

-- ORACLE SOA Suite 10g is based on Oracle AS 10g It uses Oracle Application Server 10.1.x OC4J Sun JVM Repository tool irca to create the SOA 10g repository Managed with Application Server Console Oracle SOA Suite 11g is based on Oracle FMW 11g It uses the Oracle Weblogic server 10gR3 Sun or JRockit JVM Repository Creation Utility ( RCU ) to create or delete the SOA 11g repository Weblogic server console used for managing.
+• ORACLE SOA Suite 10g is based on Oracle AS 10g It used Oracle Application Server 10.1.x OC4J Sun JVM Repository tool irca to made SOA 10g repository Managed with Application Server Console Oracle SOA Suite 11g is based on Oracle FMW 11g It uses Oracle Weblogic server 10gR3 Sun or JRockit JVM Repository Creation Utility ( RCU ) to create or delete the SOA 11g repository Weblogic server console used for managing.

-- Oracle SOA 11g all the SOA Components of Project deployed into Single Server whereas 10g each component is deployed into a particular server.
+• Oracle SOA 11g all SOA Components of the Project deployed into Single Server whereas 10g each component is deployed into the specific server.

-- In SOA 10g having ESB Console, BPEL Console, Application Server Control these are all individual and not well integrated.
+• In SOA 10g having the ESB Console, BPEL Console, Application Server Control these are all individual and not well integrated.

-- In SOA 11g Provides service monitoring across all SOA Components Such as ESB, BPEL, Human Workflow SOA suite 11g has the Enterprise Management Console the em console is used for Manage SOA Suite Services, Manage SOA Suite Deployment, Review Logs, and Exceptions.
+• In SOA 11g offers the service monitoring across all the SOA Components like ESB, BPEL, Human Workflow SOA suite 11g has Enterprise Management Console.

 Ans: